mimblewimble/grin/doc/build-gcloud.md

 ```
 curl gringod.info
 ```
-To check on your wallet, run:
+To check on the balance of your wallet, run:
 ```
 RUST_BACKTRACE=1 ./grin wallet info
 ```